Hanro50/MSMC/README.md

     }) => Promise<any>
 };
 ```
 ###### getMLC is marked as deprecated.
-As it's been renamed to getMCLC.
-Next version will likely remove it
+As it's been renamed to getMCLC the getMLC version of the function will likely be removed by V0.0.8

 ## interfaces